erifoz/digitalnirvana/about/problem_definition.md

 database is broken into, attacker gains access over all the users subscribed to such centralized service.
 It must be unfeasible to break all records at once.
 Breaking the identity of single person must require half the effort than of breaking the identity of two people.

-The blockchain problem – in 2009, a new technical capability was created: trustless, decentralized consensus.
-It should be clear that certain attributes of this technology are going to be instrumental for the full scale digital identity solution.
-It is however not needed to build new monetized blockchains that fail in comparison with existing consensus robustness because they lack the most important attributes.
-Also, decentralizing personal data requires the solution not to entirely depend on any part of it’s ecosystem.
+The blockchain problem – decentralizing personal data requires the solution not to entirely depend on any part of it’s ecosystem.
 Volume-wise, only insignificant amount of transaction should be recorded on public ledger.
 Identity on the ledger must be publicly visible but useless in itself to identify the person who controls it.
 Majority of our online interactions does not need to directly touch any public ledger or invoke consensus rules.
 All the functionality that is required for a reasonably secure Proof of Concept